clinta/clinta.github.io/_drafts/2015-1-26-Ubuntu-SemiAutomated-PXE-Installation.md

 }
 ```

-With this in place, our clients can now pxe boot, but they'll just boot to a blank screen and do nothing.
+With this in place, our clients can now pxe boot, but they'll just get an error saying that the configuraiton file can't be found.
 They need a configuration to tell them what to do. pxelinux looks for a configuration file in the pxelinux.cfg directory.
 You can create configuration files for individual machines by creating files with a fliename that matches the MAC address of the booting client.
 Any client that doesn't have a matching config will use the default file.
 In this example, we're just going to make the default file.

 ```bash
 mkdir /var/lib/tftpboot/bios/pxelinux.cfg